 Irrespective of the particular approach to inventory statistics, here are several best practices:

-• Choose seasonality-based categories â€“ The purpose of the inventory count is to correct any inventory differences as they arise.
-It is better to count items at their peak to ensure that any problems can be addressed immediately.
+- Choose seasonality-based categories.
+The inventory count aims to correct discrepancies as they arise, so it’s best to count items at their peak to address problems immediately.

-• Complete the plan for the cycle count â€“ It’s an unfortunate fact that the inventory shrinkage is sometimes a result of personnel theft.
+- Complete the cycle count plan.
+Unfortunately, inventory shrinkage can sometimes result from personnel theft.

-• Random cycle counting â€“ You can randomly pick a number of items to be counted at each cycle count when your warehouse has a large number of like items.
-This eliminates the breakdown of any group at once, so that you can count during business hours.
+- Random cycle counting allows you to select a number of items to count during each cycle when your warehouse has many similar items.
+This approach prevents overwhelming any group at once, enabling counting during business hours.

-• ABC cycle counting â€“ As mentioned above, ABC cycle counting is used to classify items into categories A, B or C, based on the ABC inventory management technique and the Pareto principle.
-A object is more often counted than B and C objects by this approach.
+- ABC cycle counting classifies items into categories A, B, or C based on the ABC inventory management technique and the Pareto principle.
+This method counts category A items more frequently than B and C items.

 What’s the inventory kitting?